Best Canned Meats To Add To Your Survival Pantry

 To offset this, only add a small amount of salt (or non at all) elsewhere in the recipe.

-Also, avoid any pre-flavored varieties if you must watch your salt intake.
+Or avoid any pre-flavored varieties if possible.

 Preservatives and Fillers